 are attended.
 Additionally, I had also just completed my senior practicum rotation at Buffalo General Hospital in the Medical ICU, following placements at various other hospitals in the area including the VA and Kenmore Mercy Hospital for outpatient counseling, ECMC for acute care, and United Memorial Medical Center for an exploration of food service to round out my clinical work.
 I graduated Cum Laude with an excitement for my profession and a desire to improve the quality of life and overall health of others through my practice.

 Following graduation, I began working as an acute care dietitian at Niagara Falls Memorial Medical Center where I provided medical nutrition therapy to the critically ill in the ICU, surgical, telemetry and psychiatric units.
-I designed nutrition care plans and prescribed medical nutrition therapy to my patients for the treatment of various disease states including diabetes, systemic infections, kidney failure, diseases involving the upper and lower gastrointestinal tract, liver failure, heart disease, various stages of cancer, and many more medical conditions for which individuals are hospitalized.
+I designed nutrition care plans and prescribed medical nutrition therapy to my patients for the management of various disease states including diabetes, systemic infections, kidney failure, diseases involving the upper and lower gastrointestinal tract, liver failure, heart disease, various stages of cancer, and many more medical conditions for which individuals are hospitalized.
 I also specialized in the provision of artificial nutrition support administered by way of tube feedings and the parenteral (intravenous) route.
 And of course, nutrition being the preventative medicine, I provided nutrition education to my alert and receptive patients daily!

 In the Fall of 2009, I embarked on a journey into long-term care.
 I took the position of Nutrition Department Manager and Lead Clinical Dietitian at Elderwood at Wheatfield (formerly Crestwood), a 160 bed skilled nursing/rehab facility.
 Clinically, I was responsible for overseeing the medical nutritional status of all residents and patients within the facility.
 This included the completion of nutritional assessments of the patients' health, providing medical nutrition therapy interventions based on my assessments, and then developing resident care plans that incorporated my recommendations based on evaluation of their needs.
 It also included monitoring and evaluating clinical nutrition factors such as changes in weights, laboratory values, input and output via intake studies and nursing documentation, and pressure sore development and healing.
 Additionally, I assisted care givers in feeding the aphasic/dysphagic patients who were unable to speak/had impaired swallowing, provided counseling and education to the alert and oriented, provided various medical nutrition therapy interventions as needs arose.
 I also acted as a resource for the facility physicians and medical team.
 In addition, I prescribed tube feeding nutrition support to residents who had been rendered dependent by a permanent non-function or overall medical decline.
 I contributed to ethics committee decisions regarding its initiation as it is largely life altering and requires the input of a qualified provider.
 After about 2 years, I transitioned over to Elderwood at Amherst, a sister facility where I worked for another 2 years in the same capacity.
 I transitioned into part-time and began to pursue my decade long dream of opening a private practice in nutrition counseling.